writingmate/vibe-marketing/blog/examples/ai-document-review-article.md

 **Why Use Bito for Code Review:**

 - Works with different programming languages and formats like JSON and Python
-- Spots coding mistakes and suggests fixes – and it's quite accurate
+- Spots coding mistakes and suggests fixes â and it's quite accurate
 - Breaks down big code files into clear, easy-to-understand summaries

 #### ChatGPT and Easy Document Summarization